 Gestures are short movements that you make to generate an effect.
-The Gesture parameters consider the last Groups of notes (explanations about Group settings can be found two paragraphs above this one), or your last phrase.
+The Gesture parameters consider the last Phrase of notes (explanations about Phrase settings can be found two paragraphs above this one), or your last Phrase.
 The middle value (64) means there is no gesture to be found in this area.
 Values over 64 indicate an ascending tendency, values under 64, a falling tendency.
-This effect can be compared for example, to a conductor who pulls the music along by lifting his hands and palms, asking for more volume.
+This effect can be compared for example, to a conductor who pulls the music along by lifting his hands, palms upwards, asking for more volume.
 This parameter is available for pitch, volume and note density.